BigBayes/SGMCMC.jl/README.md

   - Matrix factorization for collaborative filtering

 # Getting started
+To install the required packages please run `julia install.jl`.

 To run a SGMCMC sampler in SGMCMC.jl you need three components:

     - the model: a DataModel object `dm`